Home » Hoysala Temples: India’s Newest UNESCO Heritage Sites

 Image Source: Nomination File | © INTACH Bengaluru Chapter, Date: 03/06/2015 | Author: Ar Maniyarasan R

-This video highlights India celebrating the Hoysala temples’ recognition as a UNESCO World Heritage Site.
+This video shows India celebrating the Hoysala temples’ UNESCO World Heritage Site recognition.

 Credit: Video by Times of India, a trusted source for news and cultural insights.